Jerry Arvin, M.S.

 A standout runner at Warren Central High School in Indianapolis, Arvin continued his running career at Greenville College in Illinois, where he is now a member of the school's Athletic Hall of Fame.
 He earned his Bachelor's Degree at Greenville in 1969, and received his Master's Degree in education from Butler University in 1975.

 Arvin lives in San Diego with his wife, Janice.
 They have two daughters, Christy Schneider and Allison Rainey, both graduates of PLNU.
-The Arvin’s have four grandchildren: Andrew, Abigail, Alexander Luke and Charlee.
+The Arvin’s have five grandchildren: Andrew, Abigail, Alexander Luke, Charlee, and McKinlee.